 Both businesses and individuals frequently used credit cards for online payments.
-The credit card company settles the purchase debt with the vendor, and the cardholder either pays off their total credit card balance at the end of each billing cycle or accrues additional interest debt in the form of an annual percentage rate (APR) fee.
+The credit card company settles the purchase debt with the vendor, and the cardholder either pays off their total credit card balance at the end of each billing cycle or accrues additional interest debt as an annual percentage rate (APR) fee.
 APR reflects the annual cost of the loan, including the interest rate plus other charges.

 Because many customers use credit cards as their primary means of payment, businesses that accept credit cardsonline and in-person have advantages over those that don’t.
-Many credit card processing partners charge merchants a per-transaction fee, which can range from between 2% and 5% of the total transaction cost.
+Many credit card processing partners charge merchants a per-transaction fee, ranging between 2% and 5% of the total transaction cost.

 2. ACH payments

 Automated Clearing House (ACH) transfers are a type of online payment sent through the ACH network, an electronic network that serves as an intermediary between financial institutions.

 ACH transactions are processed in batches.
 This keeps fees down but can make ACH payments slower to process than other types of online payments.
 ACH payments typically process in one to three business days, while wire transfers and credit card transfers complete within 24 hours.
 Businesses frequently use ACH direct deposit to pay employees, and many financial institutions offer this type of transaction free of charge.

 Direct debit is a form of ACH payment that transfers money from one bank account to another through the ACH network.
 When customers pay for goods or services using ACH direct debit, the merchant’s financial institution instructs the ACH network to take money from the customer’s bank account and put money into the merchant’s bank account.